aleph2c/learning_xslt_with_python/README.md

 And now, after all that work, I have to tell you that to do things "right," **we have to go back and break everything.** It's time to talk about namespaces.

-First, let's not pretend this is fun.
+First, we are coming from Python, so let's not pretend this is going to be fun.
 Let's commiserate and get ready for the pain by pre-listing the bullshit, because you are going to feel it, and you should know that you're not wrong for feeling it.

 * **The Maximal Surprise Requirement**: The moment you add a namespace, your code will break.
-Not with a bang, but with the silent, soul-crushing whimper of an **XPath query returning an empty list for no discernible reason**.
+Not with a bang, but with the silent-whimper of an **XPath query returning an empty list for no discernible reason**.
 The principle of least astonishment has been thrown out the window.
 * **The Abysmal Signal-to-Noise Ratio**: Get ready to watch your clean, simple